 Until May 2019 Chuck Dye was the Director of Human Resources for Wayne County.
 Like so many other guitarists, he started playing the guitar after seeing the Beatles on the Ed Sullivan Show.
 He became interested in jazz after discovering his father’s LP collection.
 He discovered Bucky Pizzarelli, George Van Eps, and 7-string guitars in 1970, and in 2005 he was finally able to buy one, and has been playing the 7-string ever since, mostly in small groups like this quartet.
 A recent COVID purchase was a custom 7-string Benedetto, which checks off a significant bucket list item.

-Dr. Bruce Goldman is a Professor of Pathology and Laboratory Medicine at the UR Med Center.
+Dr. Bruce Goldman is Professor of Pathology and Laboratory Medicine at the UR Med Center.
 He’s Director of Renal Pathology and the Electron Microscopy Laboratory, and lead pathologist for the cardiac transplant service.
 He also has a BA in Music Performance from the University of Illinois, which is a clearer indication of why he’s such a great bass player.
-He currently plays with the Penfield Symphony and several other groups.
+He currently plays with Cordancia, the Penfield Symphony and several other groups.